rjust/basic-stats/README.md

 This implementation is intended to be used in a [`git bisect` exercise](ASSIGNMENT.md).

+#### How to build Basic Statistics and run its tests from the terminal:

+Run these commands from the Basic Statistics root directory, which contains the *build.gradle* build file.

+1. Run `./gradlew compile` to compile Basic Statistics.

+2. Run `./gradlew build` to compile and run tests.

+3. Run `./gradlew clean` whenever you want to clean up the project (i.e., delete all generated files).
+You need to do this to re-run the tests, if they have already been run after the most recent code change.
+For example: `./gradlew clean build`.

 #### How to run Basic Statistics from the terminal:

 Run this command from the Basic Statistics root directory, which contains the *build.gradle* build file.

+Note: running the application is not required for the [`git bisect` exercise](ASSIGNMENT.md).

 1. `./gradlew run`